ritza-co/replit-docs-2/docs/teams-edu/using-multiplayer-anonymous-users.md

 4. After they sign in, they'll be redirected back to your repl as a collaborator!

-If you have any feedback, please let us know on our [feedback page](https://replit.canny.io/general-feedback).
+If you have any feedback, please let us know using our [feedback form](https://replit.com/support).